 Fellowship duration and financial support

-Funding will be provided for the applicant’s salary for the applicant (this must be equal to the candidate’s salary at the time of appointment) and PhD fees at a UK Higher Education rate.
+- The salary for the applicant (this must be equal to the applicants salary at the time of appointment) and PhD fees at a UK Higher Education rate

 All costs must be fully justified and will be considered by the Review Panel.